CIS3296SoftwareDesignF21/prj-04-bluetooth-file-sharing/README.md

 picture and open an app but that's about it.
 Carl wants to use Bridgefy to send pictures of his kids to his brother who lives a few miles away.
 Fortunately, there are enough users between him and his brother to bridge the gap between them via multiple hops of bluetooth.

-## Persona 2 - Tony: Introverted Student
+## Persona 2 - Tony: Introverted Student - mass communication at once

 Tony is a really shy student who knows how to use his phone and is on social media.
 Tony wants to have party to become more popular, but he is afriad to invite his classmates face to face.
 So Tony uses the bluetooth sharing app